 From winter beaches to summer moorland and woodland, Wales provides essential habitats for waders.

-There are thirty WaderTales blogs so far.
-Here’s a selection of ten that may well appeal to birdwatchers in Wales.
+There are over one hundred WaderTales blogs so far.
+Here’s a selection that may well appeal to birdwatchers in Wales.

 Winter beaches & estuaries

 Wales holds important populations of waders in the wintertime – everything from Bar-tailed Godwits from Siberia to Turnstones from Canada.
 Some of the Oystercatchers seen in sites such as the Burry Inlet or the Menai Strait are from Iceland, where they can be found alongside Redshanks and Golden Plover that have also arrived from the north.
 They emphasise the close links between Wales and Iceland when it come to birdlife.